 Dallas police announce arrest of man after child’s body found at landfill

-During their investigation, police issued a regional Amber Alert was issued at about 12:15 p.m.
+A regional Amber Alert was issued at about 12:15 p.m.
 Wednesday and a statewide Amber Alert on Wednesday night.
-The Amber Alert was discontinued shortly before noon Thursday, according to a notice from the Texas Alerts System.
+The statewide Amber Alert was discontinued shortly before noon Thursday, according to a notice from the Texas Alerts System.